This page is designed to offer more information about Learning Curves and to explain some of our routines and procedures.

 EMERGENCY EVACUATION PROCEDURES

 In the unlikely event of a civil emergency your child will be kept at Learning Curves until you are able to collect them.
-Should our buildings be damaged so much that we have to evacuate, we will be in contact with Civil Defense, who will nominate a location for us to move to.
-A notice will be taped in a prominent place, letting you know where we are.
+Should we have to evacuate, we will be in contact with Civil Defence, who will nominate a location for us to move to.
+A notice will be taped in a prominent place outside the centre, letting you know where we are.

 FEES AND PAYMENT

-If you haven’t received a separate Fee Sheet, please see the Team Leader for one, it outlines the various types.
+If you haven’t received a separate Fee Sheet, please see the Manager for one, it outlines the various types.